Redundancy/upto/README.md

 on two projects, one involving many tools, and the other being a build system that required timings for sub-job level items.

+Upto is built to be a micro-service, solving a single problem in a manner that's decoupled and orthogonal to the use, or other solutions.
+You should be able to integrate it and benefit from it easily, without requiring huge changes or forcing many other choices on you.

 ![Example](content/example.png)

 ## Status - In Development (not ready for any use)
-- [ ] Mock API for designing REST interface
+- [x] Mock API for designing REST interface
- - [ ] HAL / HATEOAS evaluation
+ - [x] HAL / HATEOAS evaluation
 - [x] UDP binary format (alpha)
 - [ ] HTTP event API
 - [ ] UDP format spec
-- [ ] Web Interface mk.
+- [x] Web Interface mk.
 1
 - [ ] Agent & polling for upto servers behind firewalls
 - [x] CLI for commandline usage
 - [ ] Persistence interfaces